 - Place a reminder sticker near something you do every day, such as brushing your teeth or shaving (but don't store medications in the bathroom – the humidity may damage the tablets).

 - Set a reminder on your smart phone, cell phone, or an alarm clock.

-- Ask your pharmacist if your medication comes in a blister pack or whether the pharmacy provides a service where they repackage your medication into blister packs.
+- If you're taking multiple medications, ask your pharmacist whether the pharmacy provides a service where they repackage your medication into blister packs.

 - Write a note in your personal diary or on a calendar.